Teodoro Fernandes Sampaio: Institutional memberships

 Sampaio was one of the founders of the Escola Politécnica of São Paulo (Polytechnic School of São Paulo) in 1893 and of the Instituto Histórico e Geográfico de São Paulo (Historical and Geographical Institute of São Paulo) in 1894.
 He was also a member of the Instituto Geográfico e Histórico da Bahia (Geographic and Historical Institute of Bahia), serving as president in 1922, and a member of the Instituto Histórico e Geográfico Brasileiro (1902).

 Historical significance

-Sampaio was the first person with an enslaved mother to become a federal deputy in Brazil's history.
+Sampaio was the first person with an enslaved mother to become a federal deputy in Brazil's history, from 1927 to 1929.